• Go to app

 The Sakura or cherry blossoms are intricately beautiful up close.

-Let’s get our Jon Snow on and venture north for a mid-season look at the cherry blossoms of Fukushima and Nagano.
-These guys are weirdly not that close to each other but somehow share almost the same peak bloom dates.
+These places are not that close to each other but somehow share almost the same peak bloom dates.
 The best way to navigate this conundrum would be to work out what else there is on offer at each location and whether it’s up your alley.
 Or, you know, flip a coin?

 Fukushima is a beautiful city with a dense and traumatic history.
 So, if you have an interest in global affairs or just want to see the inspirational beauty of nature, this is your place.
-Here, the trees are strewn up and down the mountainside in a rare and rugged display of this fascinating flora that usually lines streets, paths and canals.
+Here, the trees are strewn up and down the mountainside in a rare and rugged display of this fascinating flora that usually lines streets, paths, and canals.

 Winter is longer in Nagano, so expect stunning wintery backdrops!